-Information exchanges IE411 and IE4128 are used for the exchange of Business Statistics data.
+Information exchanges IE411 and IE4126 are used for the exchange of Business Statistics data.

-CS/MIS allows the manual upload of IE411 messages on the Web Interface.
+CS/MIS2 allows the manual upload of IE411 messages on the Web Interface.
 Either dedicated instances of these messages will be uploaded for each separate Customs system or one instance including data for all Customs systems.
-The user can simply supply the information to CS/MIS via a form provided in a screen.
+The user can simply supply the information to CS/MIS2 via a form provided in a screen.

-The following table shows the possibilities and in which direction each message is sent (Upload = from NCA to CS/MIS, Download = from CS/MIS to NCA).
+The following table shows the possibilities and in which direction each message is sent (Upload = from NCA to CS/MIS2, Download = from CS/MIS2 to NCA).